fuzzlove/ATutor-Instructor-Backup-Arbitrary-File/README.md

 However by default the installation calls for the dir name to be "content".
 This has been tested on both linux/windows installations.

 - A copy of the PoC zip file (pwned_backup.zip) can be downloaded: https://github.com/fuzzlove/ATutor-Instructor-Backup-Arbitrary-File

+Screenshots included to show exact steps to successfully reenact exploit.